Changes in Marketing You May Have Missed This Year

 Website Exit Popups.
 More sites are moving away from intrusive popup ads and toward exit popups, which only show a message when the user’s mouse leaves the window.
 These exit popups can give the same opportunity without being disruptive.

 You may also like:

-Soon, Facebook will start changing how business’ posts will show up for Facebook users.
-Take a look at the basics of Facebook and what changes are coming your way.
+In early 2018, Facebook changed how businesses’ posts will show up for Facebook users.
+Take a look at the basics of Facebook and what changes came to business accounts.

 Marketing moves fast.
 Here are a few of the important changes coming in 2018 and beyond, and how to stay ahead of the competition.